spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ![lsb_release image](./powershell.gif)

-Use Windows key+x, this is the same as right clicking the windows icon on the desktop, this will open the quick link menu.
+Use Windows key+x, this is the same as right-clicking the windows icon on the desktop, this will open the quick link menu.
 From here you need to select the Windows PowerShell (<u>A</u>dmin) option, you can do this by pressing **a** on the keyboard.
 So Windows key+x then a, will